performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Set-Valued Performance Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-set-valued performance metricsSome performance metrics have a set of values or instances in each implementing performance metric domain.
+Some performance metrics have a set of values or instances in each implementing performance metric domain.
 For example, one value for each disk, one value for each process, one value for each CPU, or one value for each activation of a given application.